 9) Breakfast Pancakes

-It’s like having a meal in a jacket for a large russet potato.
-Bake or microwave it until fluffy, and then top it with steamed frozen broccoli and a little bit of cheese.
+You can whip up a meal in a jacket for a big russet potato.
+I repeat, bake or mic it until fluffy, then add steamed frozen broccoli and a little cheese.
 If you have plain yogurt, you can use it in place of sour cream without spending a lot.
-The secret is salt; potatoes like to be dramatic and need some excitement to perform.
+The secret, is salt; potatoes tend to be dramatic and need some excitement to perform.

-With just a bit of effort you can have a warm dish that is slightly Spanish by cooking rice with some canned tomatoes (or possibly a spoon of tomato paste) and a little bit of onion.
+With a little effort you can have a warm dish that is slightly Spanish by cooking rice with some canned tomatoes (or possibly a spoon of tomato paste) and adding a little bit of onion.
 Put some fried eggs on top so everyone can have the golden yolk sauce thing.
 I might toss in some smoked paprika if I have it on hand, but regular paprika also works just as well.
-It is cheap, filling and curiously brings joy.
+It is cheap, filling, and curiously brings joy.

 12) Pasta With Tuna

-When I need something easy and familiar to prepare, this is what I make.
-I combine hot pasta with canned tuna and frozen peas, then mix them with a fast sauce of butter and milk (or olive oil and lemon).
-It may not be a designer, but it is just as authentic as your favorite o;d sweatshirt.
-If there are people in your house who do not like tuna, then keep the tuna separate from the rest of the food and let the others decide what they want to do.
+I make this when I want something easy and familiar.
+I mix hot pasta with canned tuna and frozen peas, then add a quick sauce of butter and milk (or olive oil and lemon).
+It might not be designer, but it is just as authentic as your fave old sweatshirt.
+If you have people in your house who don’t like tuna, keep the tuna separate from the rest of the food and let the others decide what they want.

 13) Ramen Noodles

-Instant ramen is cheap and instant ramen with an egg and some vegetables is a complete meal.
-Whether you poach the egg directly in the broth or soft-boil it and slice it, either way, the egg elevates it to a more expensive bowl.
+Instant ramen is inexpensive and also ramen with an egg and some greens is a full meal.
+Eggs are the best way to upgrade the meal to a restaurant quality bowl.
+You can either poach the egg in the broth, or soft boil the egg, slice it, and add it to the broth.
 I used frozen spinach because it’s easier.
-If you’re sensitive to salt, be cautious with the seasoning packet; some people find ramen to be overly salty.
+If you are sensitive to salt, a warning for the seasoning packet, as some people find ramen to be too salty.

 14) Tostadas

-Spread some refried beans on the tortillas and add tomatoes, lettuce and any sauce you would like.
-These are crunchy and filling, and you can even give them a festive look with some dressing up!
-They go well with sweatpants.
-I have had tostada bar nights before and only put out a salsa jar and some chopped onions and nobody seemed to care.
-The tostadas perform a lot of emotional labor.
+Spread some refried beans on the tortillas, and put on some tomatoes, lettuce, and whatever sauce you like.
+These are super crunchy and filling.
+You can even make them look fancy with some dressing!
+These are great to wear on a sweatpants day.
+I have had tostada bar nights in the past and I only put out a jar of salsa and some chopped onions and nobody seemed to care.
+The tostadas do a lot of emotional labor.

 15) Split Pea Soup